 By the turn of the twentieth century, the record had developed into a serious accolade, although it was never entirely clear whether the primary object was distance, ascent or sheer number of fells.
 Peaks only became the clear currency when the then record-holder, Dr Arthur Wakefield, codified the record with admirable pith.
 Writing in 1906, he said: “The aim of these walks is to ascend the greatest possible number of peaks above 2,000 feet and to return to the starting point within 24 hours.”

-Wakefield’s round was beaten by Cecil Dawson in 1916, but the improvement was never accepted by the Lakeland community, perhaps because of the controversy of having undertaken the endeavour during war time and the fact that he was not witnessed at the summits.
-It was not until 1920 that a further record was set, on this occasion by Eustace Thomas, who knocked 42 minutes off the time for Wakefield’s circuit.
+Wakefield’s round was beaten by Cecil Dawson in 1916, but the improvement was never accepted by the Lakeland community, perhaps because of the controversy of having undertaken the endeavour during war time and questions over whether he was witnessed on every summit.
+It was not until 1920 that a further record was set, on this occasion by Eustace Thomas, who knocked 42 minutes off the time for Wakefield’s 1905 circuit.
 After a period of meticulous training and a series of abortive attempts, he went on to raise the record to 29 peaks in 1922, adding Great Calva and the fells of the Helvellyn ridge.
 Amazingly, after a short rest in Keswick, Thomas went on to take in a further seven peaks in the Grasmoor group so that he could claim 30,000 feet of ascent in a single walk.

 On 13 June 1932, Graham took the record to 42 peaks in 23 hours and 39 minutes.
-This was no marginal gain on Thomas’s round; by taking the record to 42 peaks, Graham had put clear blue Windermere-length water between him and the previous mark.
+This was no marginal gain on Thomas’s round; by raising the bar to 42 peaks, Graham had put clear blue Windermere-length water between him and the previous mark.
 When asked what had helped keep him going over the final stretch of fells, he grinned and said: “willpower”.

 Graham made two main innovations to the route.
 The first was to go clockwise; hitherto, most rounds had travelled from Moot Hall, to Robinson and onward.
 The second was to radically expand Leg Three.
-All previous twentieth century records had included Scafell, Scafell Pike and a full traverse of the ridgeline to Bowfell.
+Since the turn of the twentieth century, all previous records had included Scafell, Scafell Pike and a full traverse of the ridgeline to Bowfell.
 But until Graham, contenders would usually descend The Band into Langdale valley before walking to Grasmere for a long ascent of Fairfield.
 Instead, he stayed on high ground to add Rossett Pike, the Langdale Pikes, Thunacar Knott, Sergeant Man, High Raise, Calf Crag, Steel Fell and Seat Sandal to the round.
 It was a major advance on the number of peaks, if little different in terms of overall distance.